Quick start

 Conception timing is approximate because ovulation, fertilization, and implantation do not happen on a perfectly fixed schedule.

-- A due-date-based estimate and a cycle-based estimate can differ.
+- A due-date-based estimate and a cycle-based estimate can differ, especially when cycles are irregular or the due date came from ultrasound or clinician review.

 Common mistakes to avoid

-- Do not treat the date as proof of exactly when conception happened.
+- Do not treat the date as proof of exactly when conception happened or when intercourse happened.

-- Do not use the tool when cycles are highly irregular without expecting uncertainty.
+- Do not use the tool when cycles are highly irregular without expecting a wider uncertainty window.

 - Do not confuse LMP date with ovulation date.